What Are Key Performance Indicators (KPIs) in general?

 2. When we say that accounting firm invoices 2 million USD per year that is a nice figure, isn’t it?
 But that is only an absolute figure and cannot show the level of success.
-That is why we measure the performance of accounting firm with the relation of two or more figures.
-KPIs represents financial figures presented as ratio numbers such as total profit in relation to sales etc.
+That is why we measure the performance of an accounting firm with the relation of two or more figures.
+KPIs represent financial figures presented as ratio numbers such as total profit in relation to sales etc.

 3. KPIs do not necessarily measure financial figures.
 KPIs can be settled to measure more soft performance such as client satisfaction, clients churn, employee satisfaction, etc.

 According to ResearchAndMarkets.com, the accounting industry on a global level reached a value of nearly $574.4 billion in 2019.
 The growth rate (CAGR) is 5.7% since 2015.

 According to the IBIS World, the accounting services market in the US will reach 107.6 bn in 2021 with an annual growth rate of 0.1%.

 For sure, profitability is one of the most attractive performance indicators in any industry.
 CPA innovation publishes that accounting, tax preparation, bookkeeping, and payroll services was one of the most profitable small business industry in 2017.
 According to their sources, a pre-tax net profit margin of 18.4%, which is double the average US private company net profit margin of 8.9%.

 Our performed analysis from the Thomson Reuters database of 68 independent and most representative EU accounting companies shows interesting results.
 Based on financial statements for the last three available years median net profit margin 6,19%.